Tag: conversation

 Revelation 2:12–17

-A conversation that I have had many times, and you may, too, is why are there so many denominations?
+A that I have had many times, and you may, too, is why are there so many denominations?
 Aren’t we all one?
 Don’t we all believe the same thing?

-There are some things that are common among denominations: God “the ”, Christ (God “the ”), the Holy , the Trinity (Father, Son, Holy Spirit) that is One God, the fallen state of man, Jesus came to pay the penalty, Jesus came to reconcile man to God, Jesus died (penalty paid), Jesus resurrected (eternal life), by Christ we are adopted into the eternal family of God through repentance, Christ will come again, Heaven and Hell (though understandings differ).
+There are some things that are common among denominations: God “the Father”, Christ (God “the Son”), the , the Trinity (Father, Son, Holy Spirit) that is One God, the fallen state of man, Jesus came to pay the penalty, Jesus came to reconcile man to God, Jesus died (penalty paid), Jesus resurrected (eternal life), by Christ we are adopted into the eternal family of God through repentance, Christ will come again, Heaven and Hell (though understandings differ).
 Not exhaustive basics, but you will find that Christians agree to these.
-If you want the full list, the Apostle’s Creed and Creed summarize this well.
+If you want the full list, the Apostle’s Creed and Nicene Creed summarize this well.

 So, again, why all the denominations?